ortelius/dev-env-setup/README.md

 kubens argocd
 ```
 #### Combine Kubens & Kubectx with Fuzzy Finder
+- kubectx is a tool to switch between contexts (clusters) on kubectl faster.
+- kubens is a tool to switch between Kubernetes namespaces (and configure them for kubectl) easily.
+- fzf is a general-purpose command-line fuzzy finder.
+- fzf is an interactive Unix filter for command-line that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.

 - Download Fuzzy Finder [here](https://github.com/junegunn/fzf)
 - Download Kubens & Kubectx [here](https://github.com/ahmetb/kubectx)